sylefeb/fpga-binutils/README.md

 # fpga-binutils
 Compilation framework for Open Source FPGA tools under Windows / MinGW32.

+**Content:** yosys, nextpnr-ice40, icestorm, riscv-toolchain, icarus verilog, verilator, gtkwave

 ## Pre-compiled binaries
 A release package (zip) should be available.
-I recommend using it as recompiling everything takes a long time (~ 2 hours).
+I recommend using it as recompiling everything takes a long time (~ 2.5 hours).

 ## How to build
 - Install MSYS2 from https://www.msys2.org/ (make sure to follow the instructions on the page to update to latest)